gicentre/litvis/documents/tutorials/dataTutorials/csvParsing.md

 ### Empty tokens

 A legitimate CSV line can contain consecutive commas indicating an empty value.
-For example, the slow-worm without any text for number of legs or even an entire row of empty values:
+For example, the slow-worm without any text for number of legs or even an entire row of empty values (indicated by two comma separators in the example below):

 ```elm {l}
 input3 : String